Flat and Low Slope Roofing Materials

 Membrane Roof

-Deck Shield: perfect covering for exploited roofs
+Deck Shield: perfect covering for patios

 PROS:

-2. Slip proof texture allows you to walk on this material all year round.
+2. Slip-proof texture allows you to walk on this material all year round.

 3. Fast installation and maintainability.